 But, if one does, you’re set, because you have your strategy in place.

-Lecithin For Recurrent Mastitis and Blocked Ducts
+Lecithin For Recurrent Blocked Ducts

 Those who suffer from recurrent episodes of mastitis are often advised by their midwife or lactation consultant to increase their intake of lecithin.

 The main sources of lecithin are found in soybeans and sunflowers.
 The process of extracting lecithin from soybeans requires chemicals.
 Therefore sunflower lecithin is generally considered the more pure and healthier choice.

 The suggested dosage of Lecithin is initially 3600-4800mg a day.
 Usually taken in doses of 1200 mg. caps, 4 times a day for the first week or two.
 Week by week, decrease by 1 cap.
 If the mum does not experience further blocked ducts it can be stopped but if they reappear, taking lecithin may be necessary throughout the whole breastfeeding process.
 Sunflower lecithin is a very natural food additive and there are no known contraindications to its use by breastfeeding moms.

 This powdered sunflower lecithin can be blended into smoothies or sprinkled over meals.

 In an emergency, taking a couple capsule of lecithin.
 It will likely remove a newly clogged duct within a few hours.